u-transnet/ut-school-faucet/README.md

 - [python-utransnet](https://github.com/u-transnet/python-utransnet)

 ## Contributing
-We'd love to have your helping hand on create-react-app!
+We'd love to have your helping hand on our project!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.

 ## License
 Project is under the MIT license.
 See [LICENSE](LICENSE) for more information.